-Understanding Dog Desensitization Process
+Understanding the Dog Desensitization Process

 Whether your dog responds negatively to people at the door, the sight of other dogs, or thunder, the process of desensitization may be effective if you introduce it correctly and know how to increase its benefits.

-For instance, if you suffer from arachnophobia (fear of spiders), most likely a therapist will have you take a look at pictures of spiders, he will never start out by placing you in a bathtub full of them!
-This gradual approach, where the frightening stimulus is presented in a less frightening way is what desensitization is all about.
+For instance, if you suffer from arachnophobia (fear of spiders), most likely a therapist will have you take a look at pictures of spiders; he will never start out by placing you in a bathtub full of them!
+This gradual approach, where the frightening stimulus is presented in a less frightening way, is what desensitization is all about.

-What this means, is that your dog is exposed to the smallest amount of the frightening stimulus, just enough to detect and create awareness of it but without making him freak out.
-In other words, if you see a picture of a spider, most likely your heart will not race and you will be less likely to scream than when you have one crawling on your arm!
+What this means is that your dog is exposed to the smallest amount of the frightening stimulus, just enough to detect and create awareness of it, but without making him freak out.
+In other words, if you see a picture of a spider, your heart will not race, and you will be less likely to scream than when you have one crawling on your arm!

 Sensitization and Desensitization in Dogs

 How and why is a dog likely to react to certain stimuli he or she perceives as frightening/exciting/arousing?
-Let's imagine for instance, that your dog is a puppy.
-The first spring storm comes through and he seems pretty much unfazed by the thunder.
+Let's imagine that your dog is a puppy.
+The first spring storm comes through, and he seems pretty much unfazed by the thunder.

-Now, you have a pretty reliable behavioral problem.
-Suddenly, you have a dog scared of thunder, actually, not only is he scared of thunder, he has learned to even start getting frightened at the very first signs of a storm coming.
+Now, you have a dog scared of thunder—actually, not only is he scared of thunder, but he has also learned to even start getting frightened at the very first signs of a storm coming.
 Yes, dogs are very good in sensing drops in barometric pressure, vibrations, and subtle changes in the static electric field preceding a storm, according to Alex Liebar.
 And because dogs live through associations, they soon learn to pair these changes with the upcoming storm.

-So what happened?
-If the dog didn't care much about the thunder initially, but got scared at a later time due to the stimuli being more intense, most likely the dog became sensitized to it.
+So, what happened?
+If the dog didn't care much about the thunder initially but got scared at a later time due to the stimuli being more intense, most likely the dog became sensitized to it.
 Sensitization is the opposite of de-sensitization.

-What if There Is No Threshold Level?
+What If There Is No Threshold Level?

 In such a case, you have some options: